 This is G-d speaking to a man (“O mortal”) who is Ezekiel but he does not hear G-d speaking until a spirit entered into him and set him upon his feet.
 This account is written as though there was a simultaneous occurrence of G-d’s words and the spirit entering into Ezekiel as he heard them.
 A spirit of G-d entering a man is shown here to be a conduit to hear G-d’s words.

 Ezekiel says a spirit seized me and carried me away.
 I went in bitterness, in the fury of my spirit, while the hand of the Lord was strong upon me.

 The hand of the Lord is His power that is often punishing.
 And Ezekiel was not happy about it which is the first step in G-d’s refinement of a person, their spirit and soul so they are useful for His purposes.

 It is a breaking of the will of a man and slowly tempering his soul and spirit so they do not respond so easily to affronts to self.
-Ezekiel is having his personality changed for the task of taking G-d’s word to the House of Israel in the Assyrian (Babylon) exile.
+Ezekiel is having his personality changed for the task of taking G-d’s word to the House of Israel and of Judah in the Assyrian (Babylon) exile.
 G-d is making Ezekiel tougher and not one to be so easily bitter and having a furious spirit.